Pre-Islamic Arab trade: Antiquity

+The Age of Jahiliyyah

 The Qur'an mentions the winter and summer journeys which the tribe of Quraysh would make, since Mecca was on the Incense Road.
 Hashim ibn Abd Manaf, the great-grandfather of Muhammad, was a distinguished merchant whose trading post was in Gaza (where he died and was buried).
 He founded the "'īlāf," (solidarity), a series of commercial agreements between him, the tribe of Quraysh and the other factions with whom they traded.
 His tomb is in the Sayed al-Hashim Mosque.

 Islamic sources also mention Muhammad's mercantile career in the Levant, beginning with a trip to the region with his uncle Abu Talib.
 In Bosra, the Nestorian priest Bahira foretold Muhammad's life.
 He later employed Khadija bint Khuwaylid, the woman who became his wife.
 According to Christian sources from 660 and 692 CE, "Mohammad would go to [the] lands of Palestine, Arabia, Syria, and Phoenicia to trade."
 Bosra has the Mosque of the Blessing of the Camel (which was blessed by Muhammad's camel in the caravan of his uncle, Abu Talib) and the Monastery of Bahira.
 Bosra is a Nabatean city, which became the capital after Petra.
-After the fall of the Nabatean Kingdom, the Romans made Bosra the capital of the Province of Arabia.
+After the fall of the Nabatean Kingdom, the Romans made Bosra the capital of the province of Arabia.
 A fourth-century Byzantine source notes the concentration of Arab commerce in Bosra.